 The amount of toasting you have to do to the bread depends on how hard your bread is right now.
 You want bread that is hard enough that when you tap on it, your fingers don’t bounce back.

-If you want yours to be extra crispy though, spread them on a large cookie sheet like this one, in a single layer, and toast for another 5-10 minutes.
+If you want yours to be extra crispy, though, spread them on a large baking sheet like this one in a single layer, and toast for another 5-10 minutes, until golden brown.
 Stir frequently and keep a careful eye on the clock so the breadcrumbs don’t burn.

 Otherwise…

 If that’s you, you’re good to go.
-Enjoy my friend!
+Use them in your recipe, and enjoy that crunchy topping, my friend!

 If not…

-Store-bought breadcrumbs come with a bunch of preservatives and stuff that allow them to sit on the shelf for eternity and never go bad.
+Store-bought breadcrumbs come with a bunch of preservatives and additives that allow long storage on the shelf for eternity without going bad.

-They’ll keep up to a year if you freeze them the right way (here’s my ultimate guide to freezing bread).
+They’ll keep up to a year if you freeze them the right way (here’s my ultimate guide to freezing bread and other baked goods).
+They won’t need thaw time, and you can use them in all your favorite casseroles and dishes right out of the freezer!

 And if you can believe it, that’s it!
-That’s how you make homemade Italian style breadcrumbs.
-Now you know how easy they are to make, and neither of us have to buy them ever again!
+Now that you’ve followed this bread crumbs how to make tutorial, neither of us has to buy them ever again!

 - Yield: 1–2 cups 1x